Sebastian-Barrett/sebsite/5-Axis Machined Chess.md

 # Machinist Chess Set
 <div class="clearfix">
     <img alt="Finished chess set" src="/sebsite/images/DSC_0088 cropped.JPG" class="rightfloat">
-    <blockquote>A 5-axis learning project</blockquote>
+    <blockquote>My 5-axis CNC learning project</blockquote>
-    <p>The pieces were machined from aluminum and brass using a 5-axis CNC mill to create the spiral design.
-The regular chess board was made in matching aluminum and brass inlay and houses a pair of drawers for the pieces.
-I also made 3 extra variant boards to play some unusual forms of chess: a circular board, a hexagonal board and a 10x10 board.</p>
+    <p>The pieces were machined from aluminium and brass using a 5-axis CNC mill to create a unique spiral design.
+The regular chess board was made in matching aluminium and brass inlay and houses a pair of drawers for storing the pieces.
+I also made 3 extra variant boards to play some unusual forms of chess: a circular board, a hexagonal board and a 10x10 board.
+The ability to customize to make unique designs like variant boards is my favourite part of making things for myself. </p>
+    <p>I started this project to learn how to use a 5 axis CNC machine, and it took me a year and a half to complete. </p>
 </div>

 ## Pieces
-I had to make a few extra pieces for the variant boards: two extra pawns, a cardinal and an empress for grand chess, an extra bishop for Glinski's hexagonal chess, and a spare queen for promotion.

 <div class="gallery2">
+    <p>Each piece was designed with flat spiralling sides that could be swarf milled with the side of an endmill.
+This leaves an excellent surface finish and is fast to machine.
+I chose the flat spiral design because it is only possible with a 5-axis CNC machine: traditional chess pieces are always smooth round profiles because they are made on a lathe.<p>
     <video autoplay loop playsinline controls src="/sebsite/images/rook swarf fusion.mp4" class="gallery__img"></video>
-    <p>Each piece was designed with flat spiraling sides that could be swarf milled with the side of an endmill.
-This leaves an excellent surface finish as is really fast to machine.<p>
+    <p>I designed the pieces with more facets based on their importance.
+Pawns are pentagons, the minor pieces (Rooks, Knights, and Bishops) are hexagons, the major pieces (Queen, and for grand chess the Cardinal, and Empress) are heptagons, and the all-important King is an octagon.
+The pieces were made in Rhino by sketching their side profile, then lofting the profile between several rotated copies.
+I used Rhino because it has a twist command, allowing me to make the pieces spiral after lofting. </p>
+    <video autoplay loop playsinline controls src="/sebsite/images/rook swarf fusion.mp4" class="gallery__img"></video>
 </div>

 ### Pawn
 <div class="gallery2">